JeppW/w4ke.info/_posts/2025-06-18-funky-chunks.md

 Interpreting newlines as line terminators turned out to be a *very* common flaw in both web servers and proxies.
 The limiting factor for exploitation is really normalization rendering the attack impossible in most cases.
 However, I did manage to discover three well-known vulnerable proxies that do not apply any normalization.
 Vulnerable servers are more common, since they (unlike proxies) cannot protect themselves by normalizing requests.

 I've listed my discoveries in the table below.
-For more information about the resolution of each vulnerability, hover your mouse over the cell elements.
+For more information about the resolution of each vulnerability, __hover your mouse over the cell elements__.

 <table>
   <thead>